aspose-total/Aspose.Total-for-.NET/README.md

-# Aspose_Total_NET
+# Aspose.Total for .NET
-Aspose.Words for .NET examples and plugins
+Aspose.Total for .NET examples and plugins.